mbr84/salesforce_batch/README.rst

 returns a list of lists, representing the results of the job.
 Each inner list represents a batch, and like Simple Salesforce, comprises dictionaries corresponding to the affected rows.

-For examples and documentation, check out the `Simple Salesforce <https://github.com/simple-salesforce/simple-salesforce/>`_ repo.
+For examples and documentation, check out `Simple Salesforce <https://github.com/simple-salesforce/simple-salesforce/>`_